mariokerciku/wiki-daprworkshop/Lab-09-Deploying-to-Azure-Kubernetes-Service.md

 az account list
 ```

+If the Azure login fails in GitHub Codespaces, you can use `az login --use-device-code`.
 Locate the subscription you want to use.
 If it does not have `"isDefault": true` listed you need to change the current subscription, by running the following command.
 Replace the placeholder with your subscription ID:

 ```cmd